stadiamaps/ferrostar/ARCHITECTURE.md

 NOTE: This is intentionally hand-wavy in some parts, and will be formalized more as design and development progress.

+## Repo Structure

+Monorepo-ish....
+It would be pointless to split up the core repos to be honest.
+Unfortunately, the iOS UI will probably have to be split out because of the "feature" of Swift packages being tied to the root of a git repo.

 ## Common core

 These components will be standardized and cross-platform.
 We chose to write this in Rust as it lacks most of the headaches